goschtl/zope/zope.generic/trunk/src/zope/generic/type/README.txt

 	>>> IAnyConfiguration.providedBy(typedata)
 	True

-We can provide a specific intializer:
+We can provide a specific intializer handler:

 	>>> def barInitializer(context, *pos, **kws):
 	...		print 'Initializing ...'

+Additionaly we can add other operation base object event handlers:

+    >>> def objectEventHandler(context, event):
+    ...        print 'Guguseli from object event.'

 After all we register our component using the type directive: